ionide/Fornax/README.md

 * `fornax new` - scaffolds new blog in current working directory using really simple template
 * `fornax build` - builds webpage, puts output to `_public` folder
-* `fornax watch` - starts small webserver that host your blog post, and background process that recompiles blog whenever any changes are detected.
-That's suggested way of working with Fornax
+* `fornax watch` - starts a small webserver that hosts your generated site, and a background process that recompiles the site whenever any changes are detected.
+This is the recommended way of working with Fornax.
-* `fornax clean` - removes output directory and any temp files.
+* `fornax clean` - removes output directory and any temp files
-* `fornax version` - prints out version of Fornax
+* `fornax version` - prints out the currently-installed version of Fornax
 * `fornax help` - prints out help

 ## Website definition

 Fornax is using normal F# code (F# script files) to define templates and data types representing content, and yaml and Markdown to provide content (fitting defined models) for the templates.
-Sample webpage can be found in `samples` folder - to build sample webpage run `fornax build` in this folder.
+A sample website can be found in the `samples` folder - to build it, run `fornax build` in this folder.

 ### Site Settings

 Site settings are information passed to every page during generation - every template has access to this data.

-The model representing site settings is defined in `siteModel.fsx` file in the root folder of the webpage, content of settings is defined in `_config.yml` file in the root folder of the webpage.
+The model representing site settings is defined in `siteModel.fsx` file in the root folder of the website, content of settings is defined in `_config.yml` file in the root folder of the website.

 Sample `siteModel.fsx`: